Blacksmiths use bellows for churning up a fire, and that sometimes creates confusion with other ‘fire exercises.’

-In this rigorous exercise, I push air abruptly in and out through my nose, primarily using the chest and ribcage muscles.
+In this rigorous exercise, I push air in and out abruptly through my nose, primarily using the chest and ribcage muscles.
 The exercise improves my lung flexibility and strengthens my chest muscles.

-- Reset my breathing.
+- Reset my breathing if needed.

 - Inhale rapidly through my nose, activating the chest and ribcage muscles; my arms stretch up as if I’m about to grab something over my head.

-- Exhale rapidly through the nose, relaxing chest and ribcage muscles.
+- Exhale rapidly through the nose, relaxing the chest and ribcage muscles.
 My hands turn into fists as I pull them down forcefully toward my shoulders.

 - Repeat until I reach the ‘hyperventilation-response threshold’ and begin to experience the response sensations on the tip of my tongue.